myudak/Vision-Label/README.md

 regedit add_context_menu.reg
 ```

+note: you may need to run `regedit` as an administrator.

 Now, you can right-click on any image and select `Rename with Gemini` to rename the image using the Gemini API.

 #### Remove the Context Menu Entry